matthewz5/Kaggle/README.md

    pip install -r requirements.txt
    ```
 3. Run the Jupyter notebook or Python scripts to explore data and train models.

-## Future Improvements

-- **Feature Engineering**: Adding more relevant features to improve model accuracy.
-- **Hyperparameter Tuning**: Optimizing Random Forest parameters for better performance.
-- **Advanced Models**: Experimenting with other algorithms like Gradient Boosting or Neural Networks.

 ## Contributing